Calories Burned Calculator

 Calorie burn estimates may be less accurate for:

 Despite these limitations, MET-based calculations remain the most practical and widely validated method for estimating exercise calorie expenditure outside of a laboratory setting.
 For the most accurate personal tracking, consider combining MET estimates with a heart rate monitor or fitness tracker that adapts to your individual physiology over time.
+Direct calorimetry (measuring heat output) and indirect calorimetry (measuring oxygen consumption and carbon dioxide production) are the gold standards for laboratory accuracy, but these methods require specialized equipment and are impractical for daily use.
+For most people, the combination of MET-based estimation plus consistent tracking methodology provides more than enough accuracy to guide meaningful exercise and nutrition decisions.

 Frequently Asked Questions About Calories Burned